Rutgers Board of Governors Elects Mark Angelson as Chair

 The new terms for Angelson and Best begin July 1.

-As vice chair of IIE, chair of IIE’s Scholar Rescue Fund and selection committee, and coauthor of several articles on the efficacy of saving professors and entire national academies, Angelson and IIE have partnered with hundreds of host universities, including Rutgers, to rescue persecuted scholars from harm’s way the world over.
+As chairman of IIE, chair emeritus of IIE’s Scholar Rescue Fund and selection committee, and coauthor of several articles on the efficacy of saving professors and entire national academies, Angelson and IIE have partnered with hundreds of host universities, including Rutgers, to rescue persecuted scholars from harm’s way the world over.
 After practicing international law for two decades in Asia, Europe and New York, he went on to serve as chair/CEO of five public companies, including as CEO of R.R.
 Donnelley.
 Angelson also served as chair of MidOcean Partners, an international investment firm, and as Chicago’s deputy mayor.

-Angelson is vice chair of the Biden Foundation and a member of the Council on Foreign Relations, the Royal Society of Arts, The Pilgrims and the Economic Club of New York.
+Angelson is a former vice chair of the Biden Foundation and a member of the Council on Foreign Relations, the Royal Society of Arts, The Pilgrims and the Economic Club of New York.
 He is a life trustee of Northwestern University and has been an adjunct professor of mergers and acquisitions at Northwestern's Kellogg School of Management.
 Angelson graduated from Rutgers College, where he was elected to Phi Beta Kappa, in 1972 and from Rutgers School of Law-Newark in 1975.
 He was the first recipient of the Rutgers Law School Alumni Service Award.
 Angelson also received an honorary Doctorate of Laws from the John Marshall Law School and the Harold Hines Award from the United Negro College Fund.

 Best, of Belle Mead, N.J., a graduate of North Carolina Central University, is past chair of the International Economic Development Council, where he developed and instituted comprehensive Ethics Education and Enforcement Policy for global economic development professionals.